Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: AI4Science Dataset

 For AI method clusters we use the following prompt:

 \begin{framed} \#\# Background and Task Description You are an assistant in Artificial Intelligence research, where where AI generally refers to intelligence exhibited by machines (particularly computer systems), including models, algorithms.
 Given a cluster of Artificial Intelligence methods, please help summarizing the cluster into a keyword or keyphrase less than 3 words.
-The top appearing words in the cluster together with some examples of Artificial Intelligence metho from that cluster will be provided.
-Please summarize based on the provided information. * Method (keyword/keyphrase): A keyword or a keyphrase that summarizes the main method used in this paper to address the above problem. * Method (definition): The detailed definition of the method. \#\# Top words from texual information Below are some top words in we extracted from texual information of this cluster using TF-IDF \{top words\} \#\# Examples of Artificial Intelligence methods Below are some specific examples of Artificial Intelligence methods in this cluster.
-For each sample the problem keyword, definition and discipline will be provided. \{examples\} \#\# Summarization Requirement Based on the above information, please find a keyword or a keyphrase less than *three* words to summarize this cluster of AI methods, satisfying the following requirements: * The summarization should be able to cover all the given top words and examples (i.e., with a high "recall") * The summarization should be specific enough so that it only covers contents in this cluster (i.e., with a high "precision") * If the summarization is not possible due to lack of information, output "N/A" when applicable. \#\# Response Format Please output the summarization as a list, which has exactly *one* elements.
-The output should be in the format of a python list. ["Keyword"] \end{framed}
+The top appearing words in the cluster together with some examples of Artificial Intelligence methods from that cluster will be provided.
+Moreover, top words from several nearby clusters are provided and your summary should accurately capture the essence of the cluster while differentiating it from neighboring clusters..
+Please summarize based on the provided information. * Method (keyword/keyphrase): A keyword or a keyphrase that summarizes the main method used in this paper to address the above problem. * Method (definition): The detailed definition of the method. \#\# Top words from texual information Below are some top words in we extracted from texual information of this cluster using TF-IDF \{ top words \} \#\# Examples of Artificial Intelligence methods Below are some specific examples of Artificial Intelligence methods in this cluster.
+For each sample the method keyword and definition will be provided. \{examples\} \#\# Top words from nearby clusters' texual information \{ Nearby clusters' top words \} \#\# Summarization Requirement Based on the above information, please find a keyword or a keyphrase less than *three* words to summarize this cluster of AI methods, satisfying the following requirements: * The summarization should be able to cover all the given top words and examples (i.e., with a high "recall") * The summarization should be specific enough so that it only covers contents in this cluster (i.e., with a high "precision") * If the summarization is not possible due to lack of information, output "N/A" when applicable. * The summarization should be specific enough to differentiate it from nearby clusters * Also provide summarization for nearby clusters \#\# Response Format Please output the summarization as a list, which has exactly *(\#nearby clusters)* outputs.
+The output should be in the format of a python list. ["Keyword", "Keyword neighbor 1",...] \end{framed}